Lakanal House fire: Aftermath

 London Fire Brigade assistant commissioner Nick Collins described the event as "one of the most significant fires in some time in terms of lives lost".
 Around 150 people were evacuated or rescued from the flats, with fifty people being evacuated to nearby Welton Hall.
-The fire brigade was also criticized for the confusion among the 999 operators that urged some of the deceased victims to stay within their flats, and confusion amongst controllers who failed to promptly search flats in time, as they were confused about the layout of the flats.
+The fire brigade was also criticised for the confusion among the 999 operators that urged some of the deceased victims to stay within their flats, and confusion amongst controllers who failed to promptly search flats in time, as they were confused about the layout of the flats.

 Accommodation

 Some of the residents found alternative accommodation with relatives although the majority were provided with accommodation by Southwark Council.
 Residents of the flats criticised the layout of the flats, which did not provide easy egress in case of an emergency.
 The flats also lacked a central fire alarm system, which was not required by virtue of the current Building Regulations Approved Document B for England And Wales.
 The regulations prevalent at the time of the construction of buildings of this age was far removed from the current state of regulation and control under Building Regulations.
 There had been calls in 2006 for the flats to be demolished.
 It was claimed that the residents had been told that the block could not be demolished because it was a listed building.
 Harriet Harman, in whose constituency the flats lie, announced that there would be a thorough investigation into the cause of the fire, and whether or not there were adequate fire-prevention measures.

 A number of tower blocks of a similar design exist, such as the nearby Perronet House, also in Southwark.
 Perronet, however, has two staircases.
 Marie Curie House, also nearby, is of identical design to Lakanal.

 Residents were rehoused elsewhere after the fire, and Lakanal House was boarded up.
-Refurbishment work commenced in 2015 with the block expected to reopen in 2017.
+Refurbishment work commenced in 2015, with the block expected to reopen in 2017.
 Mayor of London Boris Johnson described the fire as an "horrendous incident" and announced an investigation into the design of the building, which has a single central staircase.
 London Assembly Planning and Housing Committee chairwoman Jenny Jones called for a public inquiry into the fire.
 Communities Secretary John Denham asked for an urgent report from the government's Chief Fire and Rescue Advisor.
-At a meeting of Southwark Council, Cllr Ian Wingfield called for a "full and independent public inquiry" into the fire.
+At a meeting of Southwark Council, Councillor Ian Wingfield called for a "full and independent public inquiry" into the fire.
 The Fire Brigades Union supported the call for a public inquiry.
 No public inquiry was conducted into the Lakanal House fire.